A- A A+

 • Request written proof from those claiming you owe a debt

 • Send “cease communications” letters to stop debt collectors from contacting you.
-View sample letters here
+View sample letters on FTC.gov

 • Defend yourself against debt collection cases filed against you in court

 • Seek legal help.
-Click here to apply for free or reduced cost legal help or visit this link to find resources for representing yourself in court.
+Visit AZLawHelp to apply for free or reduced cost legal help or go to AZCourtHelp to find resources for representing yourself in court.

 After an identity theft crime, it can be overwhelming to know where to start.